FRC2706/Vision2021-Curriculum/README.md

 The basic workflow for FRC vision is Good Image, Good Mask and good Math.
 Let's call this "GIGMM"!
 An acronym to remember the workflow.

-We will not need a robot, or specific hardware, other than a computer with Python and OpenCV.
+We will not need a robot, or specific hardware, other than a computer with Python, OpenCV and VSCode.

 Merge Robotics, November 2020